Child Car Seats

 - Avoid using a used child car seat or one that has been in an accident.

 - Buckle up even on short trips around the corner.
-Most car accidents occur within a 5 mile radius of the home, according to a 2001 study by Progressive Insurance.
+52% of all collisions that occur within the U.S. occur within a 5-mile radius of the home, and 69% occur within 10 miles, according to NHTSA.

 How to Shop for a Car Seat

 When shopping for a new car seat, consider these important factors: